SunkenPotato/spool/README.md

 ```

 > [!WARNING]
-> The installation script has only been tested on Linux.
+> The installation script has only been tested on Linux & macOS.
 There is no guarantee that it will work on other operating systems.